-- Automated patient sync: Your patient's data will automatically import from athenahealth into Klara.
-Any changes made in athenahealth will sync with your records in Klara.
+- Automated patient sync: For some of Klara's EHR interfaces, your patient's data will automatically import from your EHR into Klara as soon as you start using it.
+Any changes made in your EHR will automatically sync with your records in Klara.
 The same goes for information that originates in Klara.
-For example, information from your patient's conversation thread such as patient messages, internal communications, images, documents, files, and even voicemails will sync to that patient's athenahealth record in just a couple of clicks. - Automated form and document export: Send necessary intake forms and other documents via automated patient texts. - Automated pre-visit reminders and instructions: Help patients prepare for their appointments with automated appointment reminders, intake requests, and relevant instructions, like how to prepare for a particular procedure.
+For example, information from your patient's conversation thread such as patient messages, internal communications, images, documents, files, and even voicemails will sync to your EHR in just a couple of clicks. - Automated form and document export: Send necessary intake forms and other documents via automated patient texts. - Automated pre-visit reminders and instructions: Help patients prepare for their appointments with automated appointment reminders, intake requests, and relevant instructions, like how to prepare for a particular procedure.

 - Automated post-visit instructions, follow-ups, and review requests: Keep patients engaged after each appointment with relevant post-visit instructions and check-ins as well as satisfaction surveys and online review requests. - Automated no-show engagement: If a patient misses their appointment, Klara can send them an automated text message to reschedule right from their phones.
-When Klara is connected to athenahealth, patients will see real-time information on provider availability at your practice. - Easy and quick implementation: As soon as you start using Klara, you'll be able to link patient records automatically.
+By connecting to your EHR, patients will see real-time information on provider availability at your practice. - Easy and quick implementation: As soon as you start using Klara, you'll be able to link patient records automatically.
 There is no need to manually upload or input patient information. - Centralized patient communication: By turning calls and routine communications into texts (and even transcribing patient voicemails to text), you can centralize inbound and outbound messages into a single conversation thread.
-This allows your team to manage each patient and continue conversations as needed. - High patient adoption: When patients interact with your practice via Klara, it's as simple as texting.
+This allows your team to more easily manage each patient and continue conversations as needed. - High patient adoption: When patients interact with your practice via Klara, it is as simple as texting.
 Patients don't have to download an app or remember a login or password.
 And that makes it easy for patients to start using Klara right away.
-That's why, according to Klara customer data, Klara has an impressive 84% utilization rate (based on Klara data from June 2021-June 2022) - 3x the utilization rate of patient portals. - Provider collaboration: Easily triage patient communications to ensure that the right person responds.
-Add internal notes and mentions to keep your team on the same page, and coordinate care with third parties, such as other providers or pharmacies. - Telemedicine: Conduct real-time video visits, share your screen to show patients their test results, x-rays, etc., easily exchange messages and images, and document visit notes in the patient's chart all in one window.
+That's why, according to Klara customer data, Klara has an impressive 84% utilization rate (based on Klara data from June 2021-June 2022) -3x the utilization rate of patient portals. - Provider collaboration: Easily triage patient communications to ensure that the right person responds.
+Add internal notes and mentions to keep your team on the same page, and coordinate care with third parties, such as other providers or pharmacies. - Telemedicine: Conduct real-time video visits, share your screen to show patients their test results, x-rays, etc., easily exchange messages and images, and document visit notes in the patient's chart - all in one window.